-Supta Virasana is one of the most avoided asanas in western yoga, which had arrived in India by the 1920s.
+Supta Virasana is most avoided asanas in western yoga, which had arrived in India by the 1920s.

 The name Supta Virasana comes from the Sanskrit language, there ‘Supta’ means “Lying Down or reclined”, ‘Vira’ means “hero” ‘asana’ means “posture or position”.

 It is an intermediate pose, also known as Saddle Pose or Fixed-Firm Pose. and In Ashtanga yoga, it is called Paryankasana B or Couch pose B.

 Before practicing this pose, be confident that you can comfortably perform Virasana( the reclined version of Supta Virasana) Virasana (hero pose), a pose meant to emulate courageousness. which make it an excellent yoga poses for Pranayama and Meditation.
 This is the supine variant of the Hero Pose which further stretches the hip flexors, thighs, and ankles and an effective yoga exercise to relax the mind and the body as well.
 Regular practicing of this intermediate yoga pose will be beneficial for your groin, thighs, heart, and mind.

 Supta virasana stimulates the Manipura(solar plexus) chakra, which improves confidence, strengthens, self-esteem and sense of responsibility.

 How to do Supta Virasana (Reclined hero pose)